Demographics of Filipino Americans

 The demographics of Filipino Americans describe a heterogeneous group of people in the United States who trace their ancestry to the Philippines.
 As of the 2020 census, there were 4.4 million Filipino Americans, including Multiracial Americans who were part-Filipino living in the US.
 Filipino Americans constitute the third-largest population of Asian Americans, and the largest population of Overseas Filipinos.

 The first recorded presence of Filipinos in what is now the United States dates to October 1587, with the first permanent settlement of Filipinos in present-day Louisiana in 1763.
 Migration of significant numbers of Filipinos to the United States did not occur until the early 20th century, when the Philippines was an overseas territory of the United States.
 After World War II, and until 1965, migration of Filipinos to the United States was reduced limited to primarily military and medically connected immigration.
 Since 1965, due to changes in immigration policy, the population of Filipino Americans has expanded significantly.

 Filipino Americans can be found throughout the United States, especially in the Western United States and metropolitan areas.
 As a population, Filipino Americans are multilingual, with Tagalog being the largest non-English language spoken.
 A majority of Filipino Americans are Christian, with smaller populations having other religious views.
-On average, Filipino Americans earn a higher average household income and achieve a higher level of education than the national average.
+On average, Filipino Americans earn a higher household income and achieve a higher level of education than the national average.